-The maximum number of credit hours for which an undergraduate student may register during fall or spring term, based on his or her Academic Standing, is as follows: https://registrar.gatech.edu/registration/maximum-hours
+The maximum number of credit hours for which an undergraduate student may register during fall or spring term, based on their Academic Standing, is as follows: https://registrar.gatech.edu/registration/maximum-hours

 Note: During Phase I, undergraduate students in Good Academic Standing can register for a max of 18 hours.
 During Phase II, undergraduate students in Good Academic Standing can register for a max of 21 hours.

 5. Can the Registrar’s Office or my Advisor tell me which courses are open currently?

 Students can access up-to-date enrollment/waitlist totals by performing a class search in OSCAR.
 You can perform a course look-up in OSCAR once you have logged in using your GT credentials — the full courses have a “C” in the first column, and the open courses have a checkbox that can be selected in order to enroll.

 6. I’m receiving an error message when trying to add a course.
 What does this mean?